Hiring remote contractors can be a hit or a miss. The reality of outsourcing tasks to external providers will always be full of risks.

 Inexpensive labor costs

 As mentioned above, remote contractors are more affordable than full-time onsite employees.
-They often operate out of their own home offices, thus lessening the need for extra office space.
+They often operate from a work-at-home environment, thus lessening the need for extra office space.

 Employers that outsource their work to contract workers don’t need to pay for benefits as well, as it’s not mandatory.
 Giving allowances, bonuses, and incentives are all at the employer’s discretion.

 Overhead expenses consist of corporate utility bills, company-related insurance transcription, office supplies, and petty cash.

 The more at-home freelancers, the fewer overhead costs for the company.
 This phenomenon can be seen in remote-first companies and businesses that invest in freelancers.